Apply Now

 MSc Students

-- Must accrue at least 75% of the credits required within the first two semesters of his studies.
+• Accumulating at least 75% of the total credits required for the degree during the first 2 semesters of studies.

-- Must accrue at least 50% of the credits required within the first two semesters of his studies.
+• Accumulating at least 50% of the total credits required for the degree during the first 2 semesters of studies.

-In both said cases, the student must study at least eight credits in the first semester and at least 12 credits in the first year.
+In both options, the student must take at least 8 credits in the first semester and at least 12 credits in the first year.

-- Must accrue at least 75% of the credits required within the first three semesters of his studies.
+• Accumulating at least 75% of the total credits required during the first 3 semesters of studies.

-- Must accrue at least 50% of the credits required within the first three semesters of his studies.
+• Accumulating at 50% of the total credits required during the first 3 semesters of studies.

-In both said cases, the student must study at least six credits in the first semester and at least ten credits in the first year.
+In both options, the student must take at least 6 credits in the first semester and at least 10 credits in the first year.

 PhD Students

-Ordinary PhD Track– A student studying towards a PhD in the ordinary track who receives a scholarship must begin to accrue the required credits no later than the date of passing the candidacy examination.
+A student studying towards a PhD in the ordinary track, who receives a scholarship, must begin to accrue the required credits no later than in the semester after the semester of passing the candidacy examination.

-Special PhD Track – A student studying towards a PhD in the special track must begin to accrue the required credits in accordance with the Graduate school regulations, and in accordance with the information detailed in the course of study as well as in the special PhD track academic requirements.
+A student studying towards a PhD in the special track must begin to accrue the required credits in accordance to the Graduate school regulations, and accordance to the information detailed in the special PhD track academic requirements.

 The scope of the stay in Technion for a student who receives a scholarship is relative to the size of the scholarship and in accordance with the provisions below.